 Do consultants, mediators, migration agents and settlement agents require insurance?

-The title ‘consultant’ is used in many different contexts by lawyers and does not necessarily refer to an independent contractor who is providing consultancy services to the law practice.
-Under the Law Mutual (WA) professional indemnity insurance arrangements, a consultant who is determined by us to be an employee of a law practice is covered, whereas an independent contractor is not.
+By way of guidance, the title ‘consultant’ is used in many different contexts by law practice and practitioners and does not necessarily refer to an independent contractor who is providing consultancy services to a law practice.
+Under the PII arrangement, a consultant who is determined by us to be equivalent to an employee of a law practice is covered, whereas an independent contractor is not.

-Typically, an independent contractor will be an individual who is not supervised, whose contact with clients is not controlled and whose work is not authorised by the principals or management of the law practice.
+Typically, an independent contractor will be an individual who is not supervised and provides services to other entities as well as of the law practice.

-For more information on consultants and professional indemnity insurance arrangements, please refer to our annual Information booklet.
+For more information on consultants, please refer to the Annual Information Booklet.

-The Legal Practice Board will be notified electronically on the following business day after your payment has been cleared and receipted.
+The Legal Practice Board (the Board) will be notified electronically of a relevant practitioner’s compliance with the insurance coverage requirements of the Act, on the business day after all relevant payments have been cleared and receipted.

-Law Mutual (WA) has no responsibility over the issuing of Practising Certificates.
-You will need to contact the Legal Practice Board directly in respect to practising certificates on (08) 6211 3600.
+Law Mutual has no authority in relation to the issuing of Practising Certificates.
+Practitioners will need to contact the Board directly on (08) 6211 3600.